Last Updated on October 4, 2022 by admin

 If you’re flying, you can fly into Walla Walla Regional Airport (ALW).
 The flight from Seattle to Walla Walla is just a little over an hour long.

-Walking into the Marcus Whitman Hotel, it truly felt like were back in time at a luxurious hotel.
+Walking into the Marcus Whitman Hotel, it truly felt like we were back stepping back in time.
 The lobby was very elegant, and I enjoyed paying attention to the architectural elements and the decor.

-We were assigned a room in the new wing on the north end of the property.
+We were assigned a room in the newer wing on the north end of the property.
 The room was large and clean.
-We had a view of the parking lot, and a non-descript bathroom.
+We didn’t have much of a view (just the parking lot) and a basic bathroom.
 I was a bit disappointed staying in the new wing, because it felt more like a chain hotel experience.
-(In contrast to the historical feel of the main building.)
+(This was in contrast to the historical feel of the main building.)

 That night, however, we didn’t sleep that well because our room was right next to the ice machine.
 Our air conditioning unit also tuned on-and-off loudly throughout the night.
 Between those two things, we didn’t get the best sleep.
 The next morning we asked if there were any rooms in the historic tower available, and for a slightly higher price, we were able to spend the second night on the 8th floor of the tower.